 invades neighboring Iran with the approval, if not the assistance of

 the United States.
-The war lasts eight years and kills hundreds of
+The war lasts eight years and kills hundreds

-thousands of Iraqis and Iranians.
+of thousands of Iraqis and Iranians.

-Egypt, but hostage crisis continues.
+cancer in Egypt, but hostage crisis continues.

 Iran suffered heavy casualties from Saddam's chemical weapons, many of which were provided by the U.S.